pretix/pretix-docs/docs/topics/plugins/getyourguide.md

 !!!
 Note
     When selling individual tickets through GetYourGuide, you will not be able to offer differing quantities for individual ticket categories.

-For this reason, we recommend to place all GetYourGuide-eligible products into the same quota.
+For this reason, we recommend placing all GetYourGuide-eligible products into the same quota.
 Should you however opt to create multiple quotas which create an imbalance, pretix will report only the available number of tickets for the lowest relevant quota.

 ## Connecting your event to GetYourGuide

 Once you have set up your event and products and performed all necessary configuration, you may want to use the Analyzer feature of the GetYourGuide-plugin.
-If you want to do so, navigate to     Navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Analyzer: tab.
+If you want to do so, navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Analyzer: tab.

 The Analyzer should not display any blocking error messages and at least one event date that is ready for publishing on the GetYourGuide platform.